 Lewin’s Model

-In this change management model, the creator, Lewin, emphasizes a structure that leads itself to change over three steps.
+In this change management model, the creator, Lewin, emphasizes a structure that leads to change over three steps.
 These steps are as follows:

 Kotter’s Model